-If the conduct involves the unlicensed practice of law and the individual will not sign a cease and desist agreement, the UPL attorney and State Bar can recommend prosecution.
-Prosecution is before the superior court and seeks a civil injunction which orders the non-lawyer to stop engaging in UPL.
+If the conduct involves the unlicensed practice of law and the individual will not sign a cease and desist agreement, the UPL attorney and State Bar can recommend filing a civil action in the superior court seeking a civil injunction, which orders the non-lawyer to stop engaging in UPL.
 The Bar can also bring an action before the Superior Court for contempt.

 If the conduct of the non-lawyer appears to be a violation of the consumer fraud statute, the matter may also be referred to the Office of the Attorney General for their review and investigation.
 If the conduct of the non-lawyer appears to violate Section 110 of the United States Bankruptcy Code, the matter may also be referred to U. S. Bankruptcy Trustees.

 Complaints that allege unauthorized practice of law in the area of immigration may be referred to the Office of the Attorney General for their review and investigation.
 Unauthorized Practice of Law in immigration matters is a violation of Arizona Revised Statutes that make such practice a felony.

 What can I expect if I file an inquiry against a non-lawyer?

 • You can expect that your inquiry will receive the State Bar of Arizona's prompt and full attention.

 • You can expect that every attempt will be made to deal with your inquiry in a manner which is fair to both you and the individual about whom you inquire.

 • You can expect to receive written notice of the status and disposition of your complaint.